izbor/delta_attributes/README.md

     This solves problem with simultaneous updating of same field by different threads without locking record (problem known as race condition http://en.wikipedia.org/wiki/Race_condition).

+    What it means for you is that you do NOT need to LOCK users table record when updating money field from different threads if you "mark" money field as delta attribute.
+Sometimes this improves application speed significantly as other threads don't wait till current thread finishes it's work.

 ## Installation

 Add this line to your application's Gemfile: